davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 choosing an initial state vector with 1 in its first slot as seen on the right-hand side.
 After the matrix-vector multiplication, we see that the 1 has moved into the second slot on the left-side.
-This means that our walker ended up on page 2 after one "random" step^[In this case, it was not exactly random since page 1 links to page 2 and nothing else.].
+This means that our walker ended up on page 2 after one "random" step.^[In this case, it was not exactly random since page 1 links to page 2 and nothing else.]
 Let's see what happens if we continue this process.
 We now have a new state vector $\mathbf{s}_1$.
 We feed
 $\mathbf{s}_1$ back into the transition equation to get the next state vector
 $\mathbf{s}_2$: